ethanwood17/nfjs-2019-notes/README.md

 ***Venkat Subramaniam***

 Introduced in Java 9.
-One person raised their hand when Venkat asked "Who still uses CORBA.?"
+One person raised their hand when Venkat asked "Who still uses CORBA?"
 Jesus that poor poor guy.

 The motivation behind modules is make it easier to exclude dependencies I don't need.
 For instance, Swing and CORBA.
 Most people don't need them because they'll never, ever use them, but they're still in the JDK.